jspsych/jsPsych/docs/markdown_docs/core_library/jspsych-core.md

 ----------|------|------------
 total_trials | numeric | Indicates the number of trials in the experiment.
 Note that this does not count possible loops or skipped trials due to conditional statements. current_trial_global | numeric | Returns the trial index of the current trial in a global scope.
-Every trial will increase this count by 1. current_trial_local | numeric | Returns the trial index of the current trial relative to the current chunk.
-For example, if the trial is the 4th trial to execute within a chunk, then the value of this will be `4`. total_chunks | numeric | Returns the total number of top-level chunks.
-(Chunks embedded in other chunks don't count). current_chunk | numeric | Returns the index of the current top-level chunk.
+Every trial will increase this count by 1. percent_complete | numeric | Estimates the percent of the experiment that is complete.
+Works as expected for experiments without conditional or looping timelines.
+For complex timelines, the percent is an approximation.

 ### Description